theQRL/theqrl.org/content/pages/case-for-quantum-resistant-blockchains/_index.md

 ## How Quantum Resistant Ledger comes in

-Designing secure, impenetrable blockchain systems is becoming increasingly difficult due to the rapidly growing power of quantum computers.
 As we’ve found in creating our own blockchain, the process of making a blockchain quantum secure wasn’t merely matter of dropping in another signature scheme and opening a github repository.

-We first needed to consult with experts in the field of post-quantum cryptography and begin work on the structure of our codebase, which was first released to github in 2016\.
-It wasn’t until 2 years later did we release mainnet in 2018
+We first needed to consult with experts in the field of post-quantum cryptography and begin work on the structure of our codebase, which was first released to github in 2016 and later released as mainnet after a long testnet period in 2018.

 And we're safe from future threats too.
-The QRL includes the possibility to upgrade signature schemes and cryptographic hash functions, and indicate so through an address format.
+The QRL includes the possibility to [upgrade signature schemes and cryptographic hash functions](https://docs.theqrl.org/developers/address/), and indicate so through an address format.
 This brings forward the capability of being crypto-agile, something no blockchain should be without.

-Cryptocurrency and blockchain's entire security model rests on the assumption that quantum computers will not exist for at least another decade.
+This space needs secure, impenetrable blockchain systems more than ever.
+Right now, cryptocurrency and blockchain's entire security model rests on the assumption that quantum computers will not exist for at least another decade.
 When they do emerge and bring with them the ability to break existing protocols, we will be left in a dangerous, high-risk state.
 We need to address this threat now before it becomes too late.

-The Quantum Resistant Ledger is a brand new blockchain system that is quantum computer proof and employs post-quantum computing technologies in its design for absolute security.
-This security has been externally audited from [red4sec](/the-quantum-resistant-ledger/red4sec-security-audit-concludes-a-summary-563ecfe04c75) and [x41 D-sec](https://github.com/theQRL/audits/blob/master/x41%20Audit%20Response.pdf).
+**The Quantum Resistant Ledger** is a brand new blockchain system that is post-quantum secure and employs post-quantum computing technologies in its design for absolute security, audited by [red4sec](/the-quantum-resistant-ledger/red4sec-security-audit-concludes-a-summary-563ecfe04c75) and [x41 D-sec](https://github.com/theQRL/audits/blob/master/x41%20Audit%20Response.pdf).

 Current features are: